 You can create an automated bid strategy for a single campaign (standard strategy) or multiple campaigns (portfolio bid strategy).

-Target CPA (or cost per install/cost per in-app action for App campaigns)
+Target CPA (or cost per instal/cost per in-app action for App campaigns)

 This is the average amount that you’d like to pay for a conversion.
 The target CPA that you set may influence the number of conversions that you get.
 Setting a target that's too low, for example, may cause you to forgo clicks that could result in conversions, resulting in fewer total conversions.